Henryk Sadura/Tetra Images/Getty images

 - Solar incentives and rebates in Wisconsin

-- Solar panels setup
+- Solar panel setup

 - Are you interested in solar?